ItsCodeOutside/llm-workflow/build.md

 3.  **Option B: Opening `index.html` Directly (May have limitations)**
     *   Navigate to the project directory in your file explorer.
     *   Double-click the `index.html` file, or right-click and choose "Open with" your preferred web browser.
-    *   **Note**: Due to browser security policies regarding ES modules loaded via `file:///` protocol, this method might not work reliably in all browsers or might have limitations (e.g., issues with service workers if they were to be added).
+    *   **Note**: Due to browser security policies regarding ES modules loaded via `file:///` protocol, this method might not work reliably in all browsers or might have limitations.
 Using a local HTTP server is generally more robust for development.

-4.  **Configure API Key**:
+4.  **Configure API Key (for ChatGPT)**:
     *   Once the application is open in your browser:
     *   Click the "Settings" button in the header.
-    *   In the "Application Settings" modal, enter your Gemini API Key.
+    *   In the "Application Settings" modal:
+        *   Select "ChatGPT (OpenAI)" as the LLM Provider.
+        *   Enter your OpenAI API Key in the "ChatGPT API Key" field.
+        *   Choose your desired ChatGPT model.
     *   Click "Save App Settings".
 The API key is stored in your browser's `localStorage`. **Remember the security implications of this for any use beyond local personal testing.**
+    *   If using Ollama, configure its settings accordingly.

 5.  **Start Using the Application**:
     *   You can now create new projects or explore the example projects.